-I retired from full-time teaching in 2002 after 28 years at
+I retired from teaching in Spring 2014 after 40 years at

-the College of the Siskiyous.
+the College of the Siskiyous in Weed, California.
 During these years I taught chemistry,

 biology, anthropology and computer programming and was Vice President

 of Technology Services for 2 years.
-I am currently teaching Biological Anthropology.
+I can be contacted at goehring[AT}siskiyous.edu.

-sapiens.
-In the last few years I've been studying the local
+In the last dozen years I've been studying the local

 pikas (see below) and documenting a 20 million year old fossil forest